 Using Profile Manager

-Profile Manager includes 5 different tabs (General, Curves, Gamut, Colorants, Workflow) which provide access to all important functions.
+Profile Manager includes six different tabs (General, Curves, Gamut, Colorants, Workflow, Notes) which provide access to all important functions.
 Apart from that, it allows to quickly and comprehensively verify the quality of profiles by means of a Profile Report.

 Profile Manager Features